Dixon of Dock Green: Series 21

+Series 22

+This is the only series where all episodes - eight in all (see under "DVD releases" below for details) - survive intact in the archive.

 An out-take sequence also exists from "It's a Gift" (Series 21, Episode 3 – 1 March 1975) involving two criminals in which one of them, played by Victor Maddern, finds himself unable to deliver correctly the required line "It's down at Dock Green nick!" – referring to a stolen necklace.
 After two failed attempts, in which the line is spoken both as "It's down at Dock Green dick!" and "It's down at Dick Green dock!", Maddern asks the unseen director (Vere Lorrimer) "Couldn't I just say 'It's down at the nick'?"

 Music

-The British music hall song "Maybe It's Because I'm a Londoner" is used as the theme song.
-It was composed by Hubert Gregg, but this was replaced with an instrumental theme composed by Jeff Darnell later released as a single under the name "An Ordinary Copper".
+The British music hall song "Maybe It's Because I'm a Londoner" was used originally as the theme song.
+It was composed by Hubert Gregg but was replaced with an instrumental theme composed by Jeff Darnell.
+This was later released as a single under the name "An Ordinary Copper".
 Darnell was Warner's original piano act partner in the 1940s.
 The harmonica was played by Tommy Reilly.
 Original incidental music for the early (1950s) series was written by Alan Yates (1912–1991).

 DVD release

-A collection of six of the seven surviving colour episodes across series 17-thru-20 (the omitted one being Series 18, Episode 7, Molenzicht) was released by Acorn Media UK on DVD in July 2012, with the following episodes;
+A collection of six of the seven surviving colour episodes across series 17-to-20 (the omitted one being Series 18, Episode 7, Molenzicht) was released by Acorn Media UK on DVD in July 2012, with the following episodes;